““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 Going Full Monty

 At this point, you’re probably thinking that if you send a letter like this out, personalized to each of us, it won’t be long before there’s a revolution afoot.
 At least some of the founders would say ‘and about time, too.’
 They’d be cheering you on from memorials all over the country.
-No less than Ben Franklin firmly has your back.
-Still, we know some of us have given you good reason to be skittish and, not to be outdone by the junior senator from Massachussetts, we have a plan for that.
+No less than Ben Franklin would firmly have your back.
+Still, we know some of us have given you good reason to be skittish about being the messenger, and, not to be outdone by the junior senator from Massachussetts, we have a plan for that.

-Did you know mental health questionaires given to new psychiatric patients often ask whether the sufferer has difficulty doing their taxes?
-No doubt you know that “fear of filing” is a real, significant problem (some won’t do them even after you present whopping bills assuming they have no deductions whatsoever), that there’s substantial case law in which mental illness has been considered a valid defense against tax charges, and that mental health issues such as major depression and bipolar disorder are regularly deemed reason to reduce or eliminate tax penalties.
+Did you know mental health questionnaires given to new psychiatric patients regularly ask whether the sufferer has difficulty doing their taxes?
+No doubt you know that “fear of filing” is a real, significant problem (some of your “clients” won’t fill out the paperwork even after you present them with whopping bills assuming they have no deductions whatsoever), that there’s substantial case law in which mental illness has been considered a valid defense against tax charges, and that mental health issues such as major depression and bipolar disorder are regularly deemed reason to reduce or eliminate tax penalties.

 If you know much, if anything, about mental illness, you know this isn’t just malingering or excuse-making; there’s something about the process that literally drives people crazy.
 Let us explain it to you.
 For many of us, doing taxes feels like walking on the edge of a knife, in bare feet.
 On the one hand, we don’t want to get audited, and most of us have the conscience or patriotism required not to want to cheat, either.
-On the other hand, strapped as the average American is, for the sake of our families or businesses, we don’t want to pay a penny more than we have to, especially not when we see the big boys regularly paying you much smaller percentages of what they make than we do, despite the so-called “progressive” tax code.
+On the other hand, strapped as the average American is, for the sake of our families or businesses, we don’t want to pay a penny more than we have to, especially not when we see the big boys who run the government for their own fun and profit regularly paying you much smaller percentages of what they make and own than we do, despite the so-called “progressive” tax code.
 Nobody likes to be played for a sucker or a chump, and among the world’s peoples, Americans probably like it least of all.

 So here’s what we think the next section of your letter should tell us.
 You know how much we each make.
 You know the categories of deduction we each take.
 You know, or certainly ought to, the average amount taxpayers are claiming as deductions in each category.
 If you went truly electronic, you could greatly expand those deduction categories to include the full range of valid 21st century expenses we report, in the language that 21st century taxpayers actually use to describe them.
-But meanwhile, statistics 101 says that with 129+ million returns efiled so far in 2019 alone, you really ought to be able to tell us–easily–what the average person or average business in our income range claims as deductions in each category, so that we know what’s reasonable to claim, what you’re generally considering acceptable, and, especially, what our fellow Americans in the same part of the boat are deducting.
+But meanwhile, statistics 101 says that with 151+ million returns e-filed last year for FY19 alone, you really ought to be able to tell us–easily–what the average person or average business in our income range claims as deductions in each category, so that we know what’s reasonable to claim, what you’re generally considering acceptable, and, especially, what our fellow Americans in the same part of the boat are deducting.

 You may be thinking if you do that, the net result will be even less revenues, because all that will happen is that those who have been claiming little or nothing in various categories will belly right up to the lines you’ve drawn in what they claim going forward.
 That could happen in some cases, for sure, but leaving aside that most of us are honest–if we weren’t, we’d likely be making a lot more money–it’s hardly the only epiphenomenon you can expect, and most of them are good for all parties.

-First of all, you’d earn a huge reservoir of good will from taxpayers everywhere that would likely increase your general rates of compliance–we’re a lot more compliant when we don’t think we’re being played by you (and less honest citizens), or feel as if every year were a salary negotiation with someone we can’t see and who can’t see us.
+First of all, you’d earn a huge reservoir of good will from taxpayers everywhere that would likely increase your general rates of compliance–we’re a lot more compliant when we don’t think we’re being played by you (and by less honest citizens), or feel as if every year were a salary negotiation with someone we can’t see and who can’t see us.
 Transparency is always the best policy with the American people–we’re known around the world for this, at least we were.
-Second, believe it or not, some of those who are making wildly extravagant claims, too many, in fact, for you to chase with the limited resources you have, are actually likely to worry or feel pangs that cause them to lower their claims going forward, when they see where they stand.
+Second, believe it or not, some of those who are making wildly extravagant claims–too many, in fact, for you to chase with the limited resources you have–are actually likely to worry or feel pangs that cause them to lower their claims going forward, when they see where they really stand.

 Third, there are a wide range of things we claim that we’re not supposed to.
-You tell us collectively what these no-nos are, at least for those with the perspicacity to drill down and parse your website, but we suspect most Americans who make such claims figure they’ll make them now, plead ignorance later, especially since, in all likelihood, they have friends and colleagues who have done likewise who haven’t been called on it because you’re so overwhelmed.
-Telling everyone who deducts the cost of their wardrobe, for example, that the average person didn’t deduct for this at all tells that individual (and their families, for those who have to explain to spouses and children) they are doing something out of the ordinary, perhaps even uncool from a peer perspective, and you and they both now know it, without having to bring down far more hammers than you actually have access to.
+You tell us collectively what these no-nos are, at least for those with the perspicacity to drill down and parse your website, but we suspect most Americans who take such deductions anyway figure they’ll make them now, plead ignorance later.
+Especially since, in all likelihood, they have friends and colleagues who have done likewise who haven’t been called on it because you’re so overwhelmed.
+Telling everyone who deducts the cost of their wardrobe, for example, that the average person didn’t deduct for this at all tells that individual (and their families, for those aren’t really the CFOs of their households) they are doing something out of the ordinary, perhaps even uncool from a peer perspective, and you and they both now know it, without having to bring down far more hammers than you actually have access to.

 - Tell us the medians, rather than the average/mean amounts being claimed.
 Almost by definition these numbers will be lower (because outlandish outliers, all on the high side, will no longer be able to skew them).
-And medians also likely better reflect what we care about–what most of our peers are doing.
+And medians also likely better reflect what we really care about–what most of our peers are doing, not Paul Manafort and the like.

 - Tell us what you think is reasonable, irrespective of what the numbers say.
 Along with the mean/medians you’re reporting, this will provide double-notice to those who are above the lines that winter may be coming.